ankrutik/notes/aws/solutions_arch_cert/notes.md

 #### scale based on demand

-sacling policies defined to control scaling process based on load
+scaling policies defined to control scaling process based on load

 #### Use predictive scaling